janmml/janmBot/readme.md

 ![](https://img.shields.io/github/package-json/v/janmml/janmBot)
 ![](https://img.shields.io/website?down_color=red&down_message=offline&up_color=green&up_message=online&url=https%3A%2F%2Fjanm.ml)

 janmBot is a custom Discord Bot based on [Discord.js](https://github.com/discordjs/discord.js).

 The bot itself is currently limited to just [our Discord server](https://janm.ml/discord), but feel free to host [your own bot](https://discord.com/developers/applications) based on this code.
+Note that the bot isn't really made to work on multiple servers at once, so if you want it on more than one server at a time (and without changing some config files), you'd have to modify it yourself.
+This might change in the future (you can help with that, too).

 ## Links